 The Craig Classroom

-- Phonic Ear: The Phonic Ear is a wireless, infrared sound field system that amplifies the teacher's voice and helps reduce ambient noise.
+- Phonic Ear: The Phonic Ear/Front Row System is a wireless, infrared sound field system that amplifies the teacher’s voice and helps reduce ambient noise.
 Research has supported the effectiveness of the Phonic Ear in increasing the ability of children with ADD to attend to classroom instruction.
-Teachers also find that the device reduces voice strain and is effective in focusing attention even when the teacher is facing away from the class as, for example, when writing on a whiteboard.
+Teachers also find that the device reduces vocal strain and is effective in focusing attention even when the teacher is facing away from the class as, for example, when writing on a whiteboard.

 The following is a list of the many assistive technologies and computer programs used at Craig.
 The school is continually researching new software for students with learning disabilities and pilot each new program with a select number of students before ever introducing it into our general curriculum:

-For visual mapping, outlining, writing and making presentations Inspiration is the ultimate thinking and learning tool.
-Brainstorm ideas, structure your thoughts and visually communicate concepts to strengthen understanding with the Diagram and Map Views.
-To take notes, organize information, and structure writing for plans, papers and reports, use the integrated Outline View to focus on main and supporting ideas and to clarify thinking in written form.
-With Inspiration's Presentation Manager, transform your diagrams, mind maps and outlines into polished presentations that communicate ideas clearly and demonstrate understanding and knowledge.
+Webspirations- online web-based site for visual mapping, outlining, writing, and making presentations.
+Brainstorm ideas, structure your thoughts and visually communicate concepts to strengthen understanding with the diagram and map views.
+To take notes, organize information, and structure writing for plans, papers and reports, use the integrated outline view to focus on main supporting ideas and to clarify thinking in written form.
+Transform your diagrams, mind maps and outlines into polished presentations that communicate ideas clearly and demonstrate understanding and knowledge.

 SRI is a reading assessment program which provides immediate, actionable data on students’ reading levels and growth over time.
 SRI helps educators differentiate instruction, make meaningful interventions, forecast growth toward grade-level state tests, and demonstrate accountability.

-Lexia Reading’s software helps students ages 4 – Adult acquire and improve essential reading skills, while supporting educators in monitoring and informing reading instruction in classrooms, schools, and district-wide.
-Lexia Readingincludes an Auto Placement tool, helping new students quickly and seamlessly begin using Lexia at their individually-suited skill level.
+ion in classrooms, schools, and district-wide.
+Lexia reading includes and auto placement tool, helping new students quickly and seamlessly begin using lexia at their individually-suited skill level.

 - Kahn Academy